nicksp/dotfiles/README.md

 ### Automatically

-To automate the setup of your dotfiles on a new machine, use the [setup](./setup) script from the main branch.
+To automate the setup of your dotfiles on a new machine, use the [setup](./setup.sh) script.

 > [!CAUTION]
 > Use at your own risk!